Australia tells exporters to diversify from top trade partner China

 By Kirsty Needham

-SYDNEY, April 12 (Reuters) - Australia wants exporters to diversify markets and become less reliant on China, because it cannot separate economic and strategic relationships, Foreign Minister Penny Wong said a day after the trade partners unveiled a path to ending a dispute.
+SYDNEY, April 12 (Reuters) - Australia wants exporters to diversify markets and become less reliant on China, because it cannot separate economic and strategic relationships, Foreign Minister Penny Wong said on Wednesday, after the two countries unveiled a path to ending a trade dispute.

 Both nations have reached consensus to end their dispute over barley, they said on Tuesday, with Australia suspending a case at the World Trade Organization, while China hastens a review of tariffs on Australian exports.

-"Making sure we do diversify our export markets is an important part of our national resilience," Wong told Sky News in a television interview on Wednesday.
+"Making sure we do diversify our export markets is an important part of our national resilience," Wong told Sky News in a television interview.

 "And the government will continue to encourage that because we want to make sure we have diversified export markets."